aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 Note:

 - I'm a software engineer at a local startup, Fraction, a platform for digital offers on Google Pay and Apple Pay.
-- Learning Haskell has been generally tough for me.
-- Parsing, an often bragged about application of Haskell, was no exception, I had a hard time.
+- Not uncommonly, learning Haskell has been quite a personal challenge, learning to use the parsing libraries was no exception
-- This talk aims to give an approachable introduction to how I finally got comfortable with it.
+- This talk aims to give an approachable introduction to how I finally got comfortable with it, and have helped jam Haskell down the throats of my coworkers
 - Please ask questions!

 ---